Berkshire AHEC Health Scholars’ Program in collaboration with Berkshire Community College

 - 40 hours which is met through the health program’s practicums/clinicals

-- 40 additional hours focused on six Core Topic Areas
+- 40 additional hours focused on eight Core Topic Areas

 - Behavioral Health Integration